remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is split accross different German Traffic Sign labels.
+We can see that repartition accross labels is inequal, therefore some Traffic signs have more images to train the classifier (like 1000 to 2000 images) while some Traffic signs have less images (like under 500/250).

 ![alt text][image1]